 Bluehost is a great hosting provider and we wholeheartedly recommend it over most of its competitors.
-However, there are a few areas where the company could do a bit better.
+However, as you can see in our Bluehost review, there are a few areas where the company could do a bit better.
 Below are some of the reasons why you may want to consider a different provider instead.

 No monthly billing cycles: